jmbredenberg/Mafia-rules/README.md

 ###Innocent Child

-The innocent child is allowed to use the phrase "I am an Innocent child and I trust you", both in person and through electronic communication.
+The innocent child is allowed to use the phrase "I am an Innocent child and I trust you" in person only.
 No one else is allowed to use this phrase.
 The mafia have an ability that allows them to kill innocent children more easily.

 ##Elected Roles